-Senior Writer: Joydeep Das
+Senior Writer: Priya Naha

-What is Speech Analytics?
+What Is Speech Analytics?

-Speech analytics is a technology that analyses voice recordings or live calls to gain insights into customer behavior and call quality.
+Speech analytics is a technology that analyzes voice recordings or live calls to gain insights into customer behavior and call quality.
 Almost all leading call centers worldwide use speech analytics today to identify words and phrases uttered during calls and determine how fruitful they were.

 Speech analytics solutions can help recognize audio patterns and detect stress and emotions in a speaker’s voice.
 Hence they work as an effective tool to measure the quality of a call, customer satisfaction levels, and agents’ performance.
 Customer support or sales team can also learn about changing consumer preferences and needs using call analytics, which can help improve the overall customer experience.